A Vagrant Kind of Life

 2016

-A Vagrant Kind of Life is a poem comprising 70 lines, shown in the form of a slide projection with selected lines also displayed as wall compositions.
-The poem is revealed rhythmically through photographic slides, where each image features a single line laid out in the Montessori moveable toy alphabet, a pedagogical tool used for teaching small children how to read.
+A Vagrant Kind of Life is a poem of 70 lines presented in the form of a slide projection, with selected lines also displayed as wall compositions.
+The poem is revealed rhythmically through photographic slides, one line at a time, forcing the viewer to engage in a meditative act of slow reading.
+Each image in the projection features a single line of the poem laid out in the Montessori moveable toy alphabet, a pedagogical tool used traditionally to teach young children how to read.

-Using a descriptive and ornate linguistic style, the poem describes the state of a feral child, and is composed with excerpts from a book written in 1802 by French physician Jean Marc Gaspard Itard, titled An Historical Account of the Discovery and Education of a Savage Man.
-This book details the true story of Itard's mission to “civilize” a child that he believes to be feral, in which he devotes himself to teaching the boy language.
-He is ultimately left frustrated in his attempts, as the boy proves incapable of learning to speak.
+The poem presents the tale of a feral child abandoned in the woods, and draws upon excerpts from the 1802 book An Historical Account of the Discovery and Education of a Savage Man by French physician Jean Marc Gaspard Itard.
+This book details the true story of Itard's mission to “civilize” a child entrusted to his care, whom he mistakenly believed to be feral.
+As Itard devotes himself to teaching the boy how to communicate through language, he is ultimately left frustrated in his attempts, as the boy proves incapable of learning to speak.

 Installation views: Burrard Arts Foundation, Vancouver, 2016.
 Photos by Dennis Ha.